-Ultimately, APKs are the core file format that Google uses to distribute and install apps on Android devices.
-They are quite useful for power Android users, but you should exercise caution when you download them from third parties.
+Ultimately, APK is the package file format used by Google in the distribution and installation of mobile apps on an Android device.
+It is quite useful for power Android users, but again, you should exercise caution when you download it from third parties.

 How to Open an APK File?

 Most major operating systems can open APK files, but they are used mainly to install apps on Android devices.
 Here are the different methods on how to install an APK file: